-Prerequisite: Completion of Advanced Precalculus and instructor approval
+Prerequisite: Completion of Advanced Precalculus and instructor approval GPA Weighted Credit: 1.0

 This college-level course is primarily concerned with developing the students' understanding of the concepts of calculus and providing experience with its methods and applications.
 The course emphasizes a multi-representational approach to calculus, with concepts, results, and problems being expressed graphically, numerically, analytically, and verbally.
 The connections among these representations also are important.
 Broad concepts and widely applicable methods are emphasized.
 Technology should be used regularly by students and teachers to reinforce the relationships among the multiple representations of functions, to confirm written work, to implement experimentation, and to assist in interpreting results.
 Through the unifying themes of derivatives, integrals, limits, approximation, and applications and modeling, the course becomes a cohesive whole rather than a collection of unrelated topics.
 Before studying calculus, all students should complete four years of secondary mathematics designed for college-bound students: courses in which they study algebra, geometry, trigonometry, analytic geometry, and elementary functions.
 These functions include linear, polynomial, rational, exponential, logarithmic, trigonometric, inverse trigonometric and piecewise-defined functions.
 In particular, before studying calculus, students must be familiar with the properties of functions, the algebra of functions, and the graphs of functions.
 Students must also understand the language of functions (domain and range, odd and even, periodic, symmetry, zeros, intercepts, and so on) and know the values of the trigonometric functions at the numbers 0, pi/6, pi/4, pi/3, pi/2, and their multiples.
 The use of a graphing calculator in AP Calculus is considered an integral part of the course.
 Students will use this technology on a regular basis so that they become adept at using their graphing calculators.
 The recommended graphing calculator is the TI-84 Plus CE.
-Students enrolled in AP courses will receive an additional 1.0 guality point per course.
-The AP Exam for this course is required and will be administered in May.
-A \$20 fee is required in all AP courses
+The AP Exam for this course will be administered in May.